jace1427/blink/README.md

 ## pico_led_init

+### High Level

+pico_led_init sends a bit to the pico 5 times.
+First, It sets pin 25 output enable to 1.
+It then writes a 1 to the pin (turning it on?).
+Finally it sets pin 25 output enable to 0.

+### Vars and Args

 `PICO_DEFAULT_LED_PIN = 25`: only on the pico2_w

 `GPIO_IN = 0`: TODO try to find in datasheet why this is